-HI participates in eight distinct sectors and its investments are organized into four core business units, namely: Car Dealership, Construction, Education and Project & Property Management collectively with its other portfolio investments.
+HI participates in eight distinct sectors and its investments are organized into four core business units, namely: Car Dealership, Construction, Education and Project & Property Management collectively with its other portfolio investments in four sectors.

 CORE BUSINESS UNITS:

 A. CAR DEALERSHIP: